-Crack grouting is a proven injection technique for sealing and/or creating a load-transferring bond across cracks in concrete and masonry.
-In existing structures, in preservation, and in special foundation engineering, it closes an important gap between waterproofing, refurbishment, and selective deconstruction.
-On construction sites where concrete pulverizer, hydraulic rock and concrete splitters, or other hydraulic attachments are used, targeted crack injection ensures that adjacent components remain watertight, load paths are secured, and deconstruction can proceed in a controlled, low-damage manner.
+Crack grouting is a proven injection technique for sealing and creating a load-transferring bond across cracks in concrete and masonry.
+In existing structures, in preservation, and in special foundation engineering, it closes a crucial gap between waterproofing, refurbishment, and selective deconstruction.
+On construction sites where concrete pulverizers, hydraulic rock and concrete splitters, or other hydraulic attachments are used, targeted crack injection ensures that adjacent components remain watertight, load paths are secured, and deconstruction proceeds in a controlled, low-damage manner.
+As a complementary method to cutting and splitting, resin injection supports serviceability and durability of remaining structural parts.

 Crack grouting is the controlled introduction of injection materials into cracks, joints, or pore spaces of a mineral construction material.
 The aim is either sealing crack grouting against water and media (e.g., with PU resins or acrylate gels) or structural crack grouting to restore load-bearing capacity (typically with low-viscosity epoxy resins).
 Depending on crack width, moisture level, movements in the component, and structural relevance, different systems are used.
 Distinct from this are area and curtain injections that grout not only the crack itself but larger volume sectors.
 Crack grouting is used in concrete repair, tunnel construction, hydraulic structures, and existing buildings, often accompanied by deconstruction and concrete cutting activities.